Reducing CO2 Emissions from Distribution

 Konica Minolta is using milk run logistics in the suburbs of Wuxi City in Jiangsu, China.
 This helps to reduce CO2 emissions by shortening the total driving mileage of the trucks.

 In addition, the Group is also reducing waste by using re-usable boxes instead of cartons to transport the parts.

-Konica Minolta carries out joint distribution of office equipment with Epson Sales Japan Corporation, including installation work, in the Kanto and Koshinetsu areas in Japan.
+Konica Minolta Japan, Inc., a sales company, carries out joint distribution of office equipment with Epson Sales Japan Corporation, including installation work, in the Kanto and Koshinetsu areas in Japan.
 These initiatives result in high-quality delivery and installation operations that raise the satisfaction of customers and help reduce CO2 emissions.